Peaceyusuf92/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Readme file for singly linked list
+ Readme file for linked list